HBTGmbH/global-logging-template/README.md

 To disable logging, you can either kill the global (kill ^MyApplication.Log) or set the logging level to off (set  ^MyApplication.Log = 0).
 The first will also remove the log history, the second will preserve it and just not log more.

+## Viewing the Logs
+There are two ways to view the output:
+* You can open an IRIS session and do `zwrite ^MyApplication.Log`, printing the entire global to the console
+* You can use the mangement portal and go to http://localhost:52773//csp/sys/exp/UtilExpGlobalView.csp?$ID2=MyApplication.Log&$NAMESPACE= (host varies on where your server is running, of course)

 ## Other
 Please let me know if you have any improvements for this.
 Feel free to comment on the gist, fork or do whatever you want with this!